-DEADLINES • Registration deadlines (TABLE 4) are strictly enforced by De Anza in accordance with state regulations.
+DEADLINES • Registration deadlines (TABLE 4) are strictly enforced, in accordance with state regulations.
 Exceptions to deadlines are only made in extreme emergencies, so make sure you take whatever action you need to take before the deadline.

-ENROLLMENT • Due to safety policies, enrollment in each section of introductory chemistry is strictly limited to 30 students with no exceptions whatsoever.
-Additionally, you may not attend this class unless you are enrolled or auditing (see SECTION 3C).
+ENROLLMENT • Due to safety policies related to the operation of the lab within the space that is available, enrollment in each section of Chem 25 is strictly limited 30 students with no exceptions whatsoever.
+Additionally, due to liability concerns, you may not attend this class unless you are enrolled or auditing (see Section 3c).
+Students on the wait list may attend lecture until the add deadline passes to attempt to add into the course but cannot participate in lab experiments.